 How to cope with war anxiety

 The last few years have been pretty relentless.
-First a global pandemic and national lockdowns, and now the Ukraine war and headlines about WWIII.
+First a global pandemic and national lockdowns, and then the Ukraine war and the war in Gaza.

-If you’re feeling anxious about war (whether it’s Ukraine or elsewhere), you’re not alone.
+If you’re feeling anxious about war (whether it’s Ukraine, Gaza or elsewhere), you’re not alone.
 It’s incredibly normal to feel scared, sad or even guilty.
 We explore how to cope with these feelings and how to live a happy life in spite of the news.

 I feel so anxious when I hear about war